parimalp/digital_design_tutorial/Building_Basic_Elements_for_IPI.md

 ### Edit IP Customization Parameter with the desired default value and type of values allowed

-1. Click on the *IP Customization Parameters* and verify that delay parameter is included.
+1. Click on the *IP Customization Parameters* and verify that DELAY parameter is included since it is defined in the source file.

 ![image-20220120112544771](img/Building_Basic_Elements_for_IPI/fig5.png)